immetoo/gdxapp4d/README.md

 # GDXApp⁴ᴰ

-Demo of 4D coding in java with libGDX and ImGui.
+POC of UI/Code coded in java with libGDX and ImGui.

-Final version will be written in HolyC++ on templeOS.
+Final version will be written in HolyC++ on templeOS called VRGEM⁴.

 ## Project Setup